crramirez/xtermwm/README.md

   * A plugin system for adding custom widgets, windows, and other functions.

-  * The ability to run in both Xterm-like environments (Unix command line shells or over ssh) and as a Swing component for X11/Windows/Mac, with the same behavior and look-and-feel.
+  * The ability to run in Xterm-like environments (Unix command line shells or over ssh) and as a Swing component for X11/Windows/Mac, with the same behavior and look-and-feel.
+The mouse can also work for the raw Linux console when GPM installed and XtermWM is run inside 'lcxterm' or 'qodem'.

   * Image support, for both Swing and Xterm.
 When running under Xterm, images are rendered as sixel graphic sequences.